duckduckgo/zendesk-subscription-support-messenger/src/tests/README.md

 ### Adding New Pixel Events

-When you add pixel tracking:
+When you add pixel logging:

 1. **Add pixel call** in your component (e.g., `src/app/page.tsx`):